SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 |Box(28,)| Box(8,)|

 #### Troubleshooting
-Like described in the Troubleshooting section of the Halfcheetah environtment, we couldn't find yet the root cause of why the agent doesn't generalize properly in this two las enviornments.
-For us, this is still an open topic that we will try to follow-up after gathering more testing.
+As described in the Troubleshooting section of the Halfcheetah Pybullet environment, we have not yet found the root cause of why the agent does not generalize properly in these last two environments.
+For us, this is still an open topic that we will try to follow up on after gathering more testing.
+Below, we have selected a few of the best highlights from training and test runs for the Ant Environment, where the best attempts to follow the optimal policy can be seen:

 ![TrainCheckpointN8_1-ezgif com-speed](https://github.com/SwissTonyStark/GameMindsDT/assets/149005566/08d377e2-3ee5-4b14-a885-ac3b2eff3408)
 ![TrainCheckpointN4_2-ezgif com-speed](https://github.com/SwissTonyStark/GameMindsDT/assets/149005566/c71d1a80-815d-4a79-b71f-9b667f97452b)